 - Run until: choose when to stop fetching data

 Official API documentation: https://help.getharvest.com/api-v2/

 - Sign into Harvest and navigate to their Developer Tools page (https://id.getharvest.com/developers)

 - Click "Create New Personal Access Token"

 - Give it a name and click "Create Personal Access Token".
 You can name it anything, but we'll call it 'Google Sheets' here.

-- You should now see a page containing all your API access details.
+- You should now see a page containing your API token and account ID.
 Congrats!
 You're now ready to access the Harvest API.
 Keep these details handy as we'll need them in a moment.